-From Chungju in North Chungcheong Province, PARK Jung-min was born in 1987 and attended Korea University and later the Korea National University of Arts.
-His credits stretch back all the way to 2007, but PARK’s unique brand of intensity and subtle characterization was properly recognised when he appeared as one of the leads in the breakout indie <Bleak Night> (2011), a feature production of the Korean Academy of Film Arts and recipient of the New Currents Award from ...
+From Chungju in North Chungcheong Province, Park Jungmin was born in 1987 and attended Korea University and later the Korea National University of Arts.
+His credits stretch back all the way to 2007, but Park’s unique brand of intensity and subtle characterization was properly recognized when he appeared as one of the leads in the breakout indie <Bleak Night> (2011), a feature production of the Korean Academy of Film Arts and recipient of the New Currents Award from t...

 More

-From Chungju in North Chungcheong Province, PARK Jung-min was born in 1987 and attended Korea University and later the Korea National University of Arts.
-His credits stretch back all the way to 2007, but PARK’s unique brand of intensity and subtle characterization was properly recognised when he appeared as one of the leads in the breakout indie <Bleak Night> (2011), a feature production of the Korean Academy of Film Arts and recipient of the New Currents Award from the Busan International Film Festival.
+From Chungju in North Chungcheong Province, Park Jungmin was born in 1987 and attended Korea University and later the Korea National University of Arts.
+His credits stretch back all the way to 2007, but Park’s unique brand of intensity and subtle characterization was properly recognized when he appeared as one of the leads in the breakout indie <Bleak Night> (2011), a feature production of the Korean Academy of Film Arts and recipient of the New Currents Award from the Busan International Film Festival.
 The role led to many other big parts in low-budget productions, such as the firebrand antagonist in <Tinker Ticker> (2013), another KAFA production.
-Around the same time he was noticed by the mainstream film industry, and scored small roles in major productions such as LEE Seok-hoon’s romantic comedy <Dancing Queen> (2012), KANG Woo-suk’s MMA drama <Fists of Legend> (2012) and KIM Sung-su’s disaster drama <The Flu> (2013).
+Around the same time, he was noticed by the mainstream film industry and scored small roles in major productions such as Lee Seokhoon’s romantic comedy <Dancing Queen> (2011), Kang Woosuk’s MMA drama <Fists of Legend> (2012) and Kim Sungsu’s disaster drama < Flu> (2013).

 Less